yunhe20/D-PCC/README.md

 python prepare_semantickitti.py --data_root path/to/semantickitti
 ```

-Please refer to the code files for the detailed usages and meanings of other arguments, and you can adjust them by yourself.
+Please refer to the associated code files for the detailed usages and meanings of other arguments (e.g. `cube_size`, `max_num`, etc), and you can adjust them by yourself.

 The final file structure is shown as follow:
 ```